Today is Mother’s Day

 On this day, everyone is supposed to focus on Moms.
 It is supposed to be a day to recognize the sacrificial love of a Mom.
 Yet as I sit here with my kids bustling about their business in and out of our home, it occurs to me that this is not what Mother’s Day is for me.

 Mother’s Day is a day when I want all my family around.
 What makes me a mom are my children.
-These little beings are what push me to be greater than what I was before.
-Less selfish, less careless, more intentional, and more willing to give more than formerly thought possible.
+These little beings are what push me to be greater than what I think I can be; less selfish, less careless, more intentional, and more willing to give what I formerly thought possible.

-Our family table is the catalyst for many of our (extra)ordinary time together.
-The table is where we spend lots of time eating and visiting together.
+For our family, the table is the catalyst for many of our (extra)ordinary time together.
+The table is where we spend lots of time together eating and talking about the day to come and the day that has passed.
 These are my most treasured moments.
-Today, I find this photo that didn’t turn out as well as I wanted a couple of years ago.
-Yet, now I can see the perfectness of the imperfect.
+Today, as I nostalgically look through photos I find this photo.
+We had intended to our family for a gift but it just didn’t turn out like I wanted.
+Funny because now I can see the perfectness of the imperfect.

 My Best is Good Enough